Grenish/crack-code/README.md

 ## Features

 - 🛡️ **Security-first** — finds injections, hardcoded secrets, auth flaws, SSRF, XSS, and more
-- 🤖 **Provider-agnostic** — Anthropic, OpenAI, Google, or Ollama with one flag
+- 🤖 **Provider-agnostic** — Anthropic, OpenAI, Google, Azure, Vertex AI, or Ollama with one flag
 - 🔒 **Read-only by default** — never modifies files unless you explicitly allow it
 - ⚡ **Streaming** — results appear in real-time as the AI analyzes
 - 🧰 **Agentic** — reads files, lists directories, runs commands, and writes fixes